| Gauntlet: Dark Legacy Online Strategy

 hint scrolls hold true clues.
 In fact, I'll be using hint

 scrolls as markers of where you are on a stage.
+NEVER fight up close unless you

 think you can handle it.
 Gauntlet old school always had you